I Upheld Traditional Dating Values In A Modern World

 So alongside the effects of this new – kinda contradictory – modern wave of relationship dynamics, I got to a point where I said screw it, I know who I am, what I want, and it’s out there in a partner for me.
 It surely wasn’t easy, but I also didn’t let go of believing traditional values were totally lost.

 If you notice, I said “wave”.
-Personally I think that’s exactly what this is – a temporary phase – and that more traditional relationships are still the silent, content majority.
-But that’s just me.
+Personally, I think that’s exactly what this is – a temporary phase – and that more traditional relationships are still the silent, content majority and functioning quietly in the background.
+Or, like a wave, traditionalism is something that comes and goes in society and in relationship culture.

-I know my way isn’t the only right way, nor is anyone else’s.
-My way is right for me, and I also know my way is many other women’s desire as well.
 As a woman, part of this whole philosophy was having the ability to choose, and that’s what I did.
-Regardless of modern-day society pushing and conforming this unconventional approach to dating as being the *new* right way… I chose to go my own path.
+Regardless of modern-day society pushing and conforming this unconventional approach to dating as being the *new* right way… I chose to go the rather beaten path.

 My point being… it’s more than possible to live in an unconventional, modern dating world and still uphold traditional values.
-And no, not the envision of an insignificant, weak-minded, dependent 50’s housewife who worships the ground her husband walks on – *most* 21st century “traditional” couples have evolved way beyond that level of so-called “oppressive” nonsense since.
+And no, not the envision of an insignificant, weak-minded, dependent 50’s housewife who blindly worships the ground her husband walks on.

 I Upheld Traditional Values In A Modern Dating World | Dating advice for young women living in a modern world | Courtship and chivalry still exists, you just have to commit to that standard in dating | #datingadvice #courtship #moderndating | theMRSingLink